nfoert/circles/README.md

 # Installation
 All the self-hosting infastructure is not fully setup yet.
 These instructions are not final and will be adjusted as new features and infastructure are set up.
+If you're having any problems with any of this please create an Issue.
 This is a brief guide.

 Clone this repo by running